swiftlang/swift/docs/LibraryEvolution.rst

 Default argument expressions are implemented as ``@always_emit_into_client`` functions and thus are subject to the same restrictions as inlineable functions.
-However, default arguments are *always* inlined into their callers and cannot be referenced as first-class functions, so they do not need to be versioned.
-(More explicitly, a default argument implicitly has the same availability as the function it is attached to.)
+A default argument implicitly has the same availability as the function it is attached to.

 .. note::